 - Digital rectal exam (DRE) - As part of the DRE, the doctor uses a lubricated, gloved finger inserted into the rectum to feel the prostate.
 This test is often performed to screen for prostate cancer or if a man has symptoms of an enlarged prostate.

 - Prostate-specific antigen (PSA) blood test - This blood test checks levels of PSA (prostate-specific antigen) in the blood.
 The prostate makes PSA, and a high level in the blood could be caused by cancer.
-This blood test is often used to screen for prostate cancer.
+This blood test is often used to screen for prostate cancer and evaluate response to treatment.

-- Imaging scans - Scans such as a bone scan, ultrasound, CT scan or MRI are used to determine the stage of cancer or how far the cancer has spread throughout the body.
+- Imaging scans - Scans such as a bone scan, ultrasound, CT scan or MRI are used to determine how far the cancer has spread.
+There are also new PET scans that are sometimes used.

 Treatment for prostate cancer depends on the stage of the cancer, the grade of the tumor, the person’s age, the number of biopsy samples that contain cancer cells, and the person’s overall health and symptoms.
 It is important to talk with your doctor about treatment options before starting a treatment plan.